-If you update part of the content for your load-balanced Web site, the Traffic Manager will only pick up the new content when the existing cached versions expire.
+If you update part of the content for your load-balanced Web site, the Traffic Manager only picks up the new content when the existing cached versions expire.

-You can manually force the Traffic Manager to expire content from the cache, so that it will retrieve the updated versions next time a client requests the content, or you can do so programmatically.
+You can manually force the Traffic Manager to expire content from the cache, so that it retrieves the updated versions next time a client requests the content, or you can do so programmatically.